 - Time-saving shortcuts

-- Healthcode’s Clearing Service
+- The Clearing Service

 - Online Payments via patientzone

-- A paper invoicing option
+- Paper invoicing

-An invoice template ensures that these are clearly laid out and meet industry standards.
+We cater for you to be truly flexible.
+If you need a paper invoice, our template ensures that these are clearly laid out and meet industry standards.

 - Mobile invoicing